-Just days after it was announced that the Royal Melbourne Show has been cancelled, the 2021 Royal Queensland Show – known locally as the “Ekka” – has also been cancelled due to the current South East Queensland lockdown and worsening local COVID-19 outbreak.
+Just days after it was announced that the Royal Melbourne Show has been cancelled, the 2021 Royal Queensland Show – known locally as the “Ekka” – has also been cancelled.
+This is due to the current South East Queensland lockdown and worsening local COVID outbreak.
 It’s the second year in a row that the Ekka has been cancelled due to COVID.

 The 2021 show was due to open to the public this Saturday.
 This will be only the fourth time in the Ekka’s proud 145-year history that the show has been cancelled.

-Royal National Agricultural and Industrial Association of Queensland (RNA) Chief Executive Brendan Christou says that ensuring the health and safety of the Ekka community and the general public is paramount, and that the RNA is fully supportive of the Queensland government’s decision to cancel the show.
+Royal National Agricultural and Industrial Association of Queensland (RNA) Chief Executive Brendan Christou says that ensuring the health and safety of the Ekka community and the general public is paramount.
+He also says the RNA is fully supportive of the Queensland government’s decision to cancel the show.

-“It’s devastating to have to cancel this year’s comeback Ekka, but the current outbreak of COVID-19 means we cannot bring the country and city together safely,” he says.
+“It’s devastating to have to cancel this year’s comeback Ekka,” he says.
+“But the current outbreak of COVID-19 means we cannot bring the country and city together safely.

-“It is particularly heartbreaking to have to cancel so close to our opening day because of the massive effort our Ekka community has put into preparing for this year’s People’s Show.
-Thousands of exhibitors who have spent months preparing their entries for competition will be extremely disappointed they cannot showcase their efforts at the 2021 show.”
+“It’s particularly heartbreaking to have to cancel so close to our opening day because of the massive effort our Ekka community has put into preparing for this year’s show.
+Thousands of exhibitors have spent months preparing their entries for competition.
+They’ll be extremely disappointed they can’t showcase their efforts at the 2021 show.”

-The last-minute cancellation also has broad-ranging financial implications for the RNA, a not-for-profit organisation that relies on the Ekka to provide a major part of its revenue.
+The last-minute cancellation also has broad-ranging financial implications for the RNA.
+The not-for-profit organisation relies on the Ekka to provide a major part of its revenue.

-“We will be working through a number of options in the next 24 to 48 hours and will provide updates to our exhibitors and competitors,” he says.
+“We’ll be working through a number of options in the next 24 to 48 hours,” he says.
+“We will then provide updates to our exhibitors and competitors.”

 The RNA will be issuing full refunds to all ticketholders.
 For more information and updates as they occur, head to ekka.com.au